MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 Here **(r-Ri)** is the distance of the electron in $$\phi_i$$ from i<sup>th</sup> nucleus.The b constant in the helium exponent is larger when compared to hydrogen (0.7739 vs. 0.4166) since an electron in $$\phi_2$$ is more tightly bound to the doubly charged helium nucleus when compared to singly charged hydrogen nucleus.
 Thus, the electron density of the Helium nucleus falls off more quickly.

-### Step 2: Calculation of one electron integrals.
+### Step2: Calculation of one electron integrals.

-Here we extract all the 1-electron integrals needed to form the Fock matrix from their respective files and then store them as matrices.
+Here we extract all the one-electron integrals needed to form the Fock matrix from their respective files and then store them as matrices.
 To form core Hamiltonian H<sup>core</sup> we add the kinetic energy integral to the two potential energy intervals, V(H) and V(He).
 They are called one-electron integrals since they involve coordinates of only one electron at a time.

 $$T_{rs} = \int \phi_r(r)\left(-\frac{1}{2}\nabla_r^2\right)\phi_s(r)dr$$